 What Is Hooke’s Law?

-The Hooke’s is discovered by the great English scientist Robert Hook in 1660
+The Hookes law is discovered by the great English scientist Robert Hook in 1660

 Hooke’s Law formula: Hooke’s law equations

-Let us consider that the force applied on an object is F and the amount of displacement is X, then the Hooke’s law can be explained as F=kX, where k is a constant whose value depends not only on the elastic properties of materials but also on the applied force and displacement.
+Let us consider that the force applied on an object is F and the amount of displacement is X. Hooke’s law can be explained as F=kX, where k is a constant whose value depends not only on the elastic properties of materials but also on the applied force and displacement.

 Hooke’s Formula, F=kX or F=-kX

 Hooke’s law can also be expressed as F=-kX.
-The reason for adding the minus symbol is that even the resultant restoring force ( Equal and opposite direction of applied force) is directly proportional to the amount of displacement.
+The minus symbol is added because even the resultant restoring force ( Equal and opposite direction of applied force) is directly proportional to the displacement.

-Both the formula is applicable only when the object is capable of coming back to its original shape after removing the force.
+Both formulas are applicable only when the object can return to its original shape after removing the force.
 If more force is applied, the object will go into the plastic zone.
 In that, the force won’t be proportional to the amount of displacement.

 Hooke’s law graph